xclayl/ExternalSort/readme.md

 ### Behaviour

  * *Unstable sort* - the rows that 'tie' will be returned in an undefined way
  * *O(n log n)* - best case performance when the data fits in RAM.
-The more RAM you give it, the faster it will sort.
-More performance details here https://en.wikipedia.org/wiki/External_sorting
+The more RAM constrained it is, the slower it will sort by writing to disk more often.
+More performance details here https://en.wikipedia.org/wiki/External_sorting, but I find it complicated comparing RAM speed & disk speed.
  * No disk activity when data fits in RAM

 ### Options / Features